-A total of TZS 684.20 billion was auctioned in Treasury bonds of maturities between 2 years and 15 years in seven different auctions during the first quarter of 2018, down from TZS 802.5 billion the same quarter last year and up from TZS 583.6 billion the previous quarter.
-Interested investors were worthy TZS 1.72 trillion which marks a 151 percent oversubscription and a 109% y-o-y growth in investor appetite.
+A total of TZS 684.20 Billion was auctioned in Treasury bonds of maturities between 2 years and 15 years in seven different auctions during the first quarter of 2018, down from TZS 802.5 Billion the same quarter last year and up from TZS 583.6 Billion the previous quarter.
+Bids from investors were worthy TZS 1.72 Trillion which marks a 151 percent oversubscription and a 109% y-o-y growth in investor appetite.

-Central bank wiped more than offered amounts in the long term side of the yield curve while only taking what was offered in the short term side of the yield curve.
+Central bank wiped more than offered amounts in the long term end of the yield curve while only taking what was offered in the short term end of the yield curve.
 This is on the back of high investor appetite in the long term papers which pay a higher return compared to short term papers given the current low short term interest rates condition.

-Weighted average yields across all tenors sharply fell both y-o-y and Q-o-Q as depicted in the chart below.
-This was on the back of a significant increased investor appetite in government securities mainly long term papers as they sought a safer and fixed return on their investments.
+Weighted average yields across all tenors fell sharply on both y-o-y and Q-o-Q as depicted in the chart below.
+This was on the back of a significant increased investor appetite in Government securities mainly long term papers as they sought a safer and fixed return on their investments.